Foot Pain Associated with Plantar Fasciitis Pain and Relief, Heel Spur Syndrome, and Other Foot Pain

 Calcaneal Spur Syndrome The spur is a bony exostosis (well defined on x-ray) that originates at the inner weight-bearing tuberosity of the calcaneus and extends forward horizontally toward the plantar fascia.
 Spurs result probably from an excessive pulling or stretching of the calcaneal periosteum by the plantar fascia.
 Excessive stretching may result in pain along the inner border of the plantar fascia (plantar fasciitis).
 Disorders associated with an increase in plantar fascial tension may include flatfeet and contracted heel cords.
 The Merck Manual

-The classic sign of plantar fasciitis is heel pain with the first few steps in the morning or after periods of prolonged sitting.
+The classic sign of Plantar Fasciitis is heel pain with the first few steps in the morning or after periods of prolonged sitting.
 The pain is usually in the front and bottom of the heel, but can be anywhere along the length of the plantar fascia.
 Pain often will diminish as the muscle warms up.
-Plantar fasciitis starts out as a dull, intermittent pain in the heel and may progress to sharp, constant pain.
+Plantar fasciitis starts out as a sharp pain that turns into a duller, intermittent pain as the day progresses.
 The pain usually increases after standing or walking for long periods of time, and at the beginning of a sporting activity.

-- Repetitive stretching of a tight plantar fascial band leads to micro tears at eh calcaneal orgin.
+- Repetitive stretching of a tight plantar fascial band leads to micro tears at the calcaneal origin

 - Obesity or sudden weight gain